 Las Vegas is a desert city, part of the Vegas Valley, and surrounded by the Spring and Sierra Nevada mountains.
 Picturesque vistas in the Valley of Fire, Red Rock Canyon National Conservation Area and Toiyabe National Forest are the antithesis of the Strip’s neon facades.
 Death Valley, the Hoover Dam and the Grand Canyon are each less than a day’s drive from the city, too.

 The resorts mesmerize visitors with intricate, awe-inspiring features.
-The dancing fountains at Bellagio, scream-inducing rides atop the Stratosphere, Venetian canals, and even Big Apple glitz create memorable experiences that epitomize what Vegas is all about: being something for everyone.
+The dancing fountains at Bellagio, scream-inducing rides atop the Stratosphere, Venetian canals and Big Apple glitz create memorable experiences that epitomize the flashy showcase that is at the heart of Vegas.

-As the Entertainment Capital of the World, Vegas lives up to its own hype with high-energy performances and concerts.
-The casino shows helped make Elvis, Frank, Wayne, and Liberace superstars, and today’s headliners set the bar even higher.
-Those who favor legit theatre are in luck with the opening of a state-of-the-art performing arts center downtown.
-Museums tell the story of the ubiquitous neon signs, the atomic legacy, and pinball machines.
-Hotels engage audiences with free fine art exhibits, aquariums, live lions, and even a full-service Ferrari / Maserati dealership.
+As the Entertainment Capital of the World, Vegas lives up to its hype with high-energy performances and concerts.
+The casino shows helped make Elvis, Frank, Wayne and Liberace superstars, and today’s headliners set the bar even higher.
+Those who favor legit theatre are in luck with a state-of-the-art performing arts center downtown.
+Museums tell the story of the ubiquitous neon signs, the atomic legacy and pinball machines.
+Hotels engage audiences with free fine art exhibits, aquariums, white tigers and a full-service Ferrari/Maserati dealership.

 What happens in Vegas has become a touchstone for the rest of the country.
 With its loose reputation, the lure of sudden wealth, and images of glamorous icons, today’s Vegas offers a taste of the forbidden with few, if any, consequences.

 3131 S. Las Vegas Blvd., Wynn Las Vegas

 Las Vegas, NV 89109